-Not the cheapest of bars, but as it sits on the 55th floor of the Rialto building, it has some grand views of the city.
+A high end bar that sits on the 55th floor of the Rialto building with some grand views of the city.
 Perfect for watching Crown Casino’s hourly light show.

 Another upmarket but swanky bar, where drinks are organised by era, from 1650 to today.

 - Address: 169 Exhibition Street, Melbourne

 Feels a bit like you’re drinking and dining at a fancy garden party, plus there’s a nice rooftop area.

 Fall from Grace

 Hidden bar, located in State of Grace – you have to navigate a sliding bookcase door to enter.
 The inside is delightfully kitschy and the staff some of the nicest in the city.